 Please see the MPH Program Page for curriculum details.
 A maximum of 5 MPH core courses can be taken by undergraduate Pharmacy majors (Pharmacy majors are considered “undergraduates” until the summer of their P3 year).

 PharmD students are required to complete 6 six-week APPE rotations in their final PharmD year.
-One of those rotations should be a public health-orientated placement and should be taken during the Fall or Spring of the P4 year.
+One of those rotations can be a public health-orientated placement.

 Interested PharmD students must apply during the Spring of their P2 year.

 |Eligible:||Undergraduate PharmD majors only|